maximilianh/ucscBeacon/README.md

     wget "http://localhost/cgi-bin/ucscBeacon/query?chromosome=1&position=1234&allele=T&dataset=icgc" -O -

+Note that external beacon users cannot query the database during the import.

+Apart from VCF, the program can also parse the complete genomics variants format, BED format of LOVD and a special format for the database HGMD.
 You can run the 'query' script from the command line for a list of the import options.
-Note that beacon users cannot query the database during the import.

 Apache setup
 ============